Spaces for All

 Juliette has over 25 years of professional experience creating and implementing interactive sexual violence prevention and response programs that call people to action.
 She serves as the Sexual Assault Victim Policy Strategist for the NC Department of Justice as part of the DOJ-funded Sexual Assault Kit Initiative (SAKI) grant and as Founder of Chrysalis Network.
 She is a fierce advocate for survivors, holding offenders accountable, and dismantling all forms of oppression.

 2) The only way to stop victimization is by preventing perpetration.
-Consequently, HFNC employs a primary prevention approach to sexual harassment.
+Consequently, HFNC employs the Center for Disease Control & Prevention’s prevention approach to sexual harassment, while ensuring compliance with relevant laws and policies.

 3) Achieving optimal and sustainable outcomes requires involvement from all levels of the community, working both together and contemporaneously to end sexual harassment.
 To this end, HFNC guidance is holistic and research-based.